Diatoma-app/Force-Incognito-URL/README.md

 ## Deployment of the extension

-In order to be used on a customer domain, the extension need to be privately publish on the customer domain using the Chrome Webstore.
+In order to be used on a customer domain, the extension need to be publish on the customer domain using the Chrome Webstore.
 (https://support.google.com/chrome/a/answer/2714278?hl=en)[Support article]

 Once the extension is published to the customer domain, it can be pushed through the admin console to the users.